makotokw/makotokw.com/src/site/_posts/2009-05-13-custom-theme-for-my-outlook-today-and-my-google-calendar.md

 That's all!

-<a href="/assets/site/images/2009/wood.zip"><strong>sample theme download</strong></a>

-I understand this function is very simple and is not usefule yet.
+I understand this function is very simple and is not useful yet.
 Please let me know you have any problems , questions and ideas. # give me beautiful theme you designed also :)